kavisek/demo-python-memory-profiler/README.md

-You can run your script with the memory profiler by executing the following command:
+You can run your script with the memory profiler by executing the following command.
+It will generate a .dat file with the memory usage information:

 ```
 poetry run mprof run main.py
 ```

-You can plot your data.
+You can plot the data in the .dat file.
 The following command will generate a PNG file with the memory usage:

 ```
 poetry run mprof plot